TIBCOSoftware/snappydata/docs/howto/use_synopsis_data_engine_to_run_approximate_queries.md

 ```

 **Join the sample table with a reference table**:
 You can join the sample table with a reference table to execute queries.
-For example a reference table (AIRLINEREF) is created as follows from a parquet data file.
+The example below illustrates how a reference table (AIRLINEREF) is created as from a parquet data file.
 ```scala
     // create temporary staging table to load parquet data snSession.sql("CREATE EXTERNAL TABLE STAGING_AIRLINEREF USING " +